 Post MOHS Reconstruction Results

 Results from this reconstructive procedure are both immediate and progressive.
 While the wound is closed during surgery, swelling, redness and any scarring takes longer to heal.
 Patients are asked to refrain from strenuous activity for at least a week, to insure proper recovery.
-Post MOHS patients can also improve any scarring through silicone treatment such as Biocorneum scar gel.
+Post MOHS patients can also improve any scarring scar treatments such as Biocorneum Scar Cream.

 Schedule A Consultation For Post MOHS Reconstruction Surgery

 If you are interested in learning more about post MOHS reconstruction surgery or would like to schedule a consultation, please contact us today.